Analysis | What’s Being Done to Limit the Spread of the China Virus

 Testing

 China sequenced the virus’s genome within days of detecting the outbreak and on Jan.
 10 posted the information to public databases widely used by researchers.
 That contrasts with the months of delay seen with its response to the 2002 outbreak of SARS.
 Speedy access to the new virus’s genetic fingerprint allowed health officials in Japan and Thailand to quickly confirm cases that had been exported from China, followed by the U.S., France and other countries.
 Still, the process isn’t easy.
 Medical staff must take swabs from the nose and throat of potentially infected patients, along with blood samples, and send them to laboratories that are equipped to do genetic sequencing.
 While the work can take four to six hours, shipping the swabs to the laboratory can take much longer.
+Chinese health officials approved two new kits on Jan.
+28, in addition to the existing four types, according to Xinhua News Agency.
+One of the new kits can give results in about 30 minutes, according to Technology Daily.
 In the U.S., the only facility currently conducting the work is at the CDC in Atlanta.
 Researchers are working to develop a faster process that can be done closer to the patient’s bedside.

 Vaccines and Drug Therapies